 Om Khangaonkar

-I'm a fourth-year undergrad at UC Davis advised by Hamed Pirsiavash.
+I'm a fourth-year undergrad (and soon-to-be PhD student) at UC Davis, advised by Hamed Pirsiavash.
 My research studies computer vision and machine learning.

 Email / Twitter / Google Scholar